Reading

 Implementation

-We use a range of reading resources, nominally a whole class shared novel.
+We use a range of reading resources, nominally a whole-class shared novel.
 We understand that a well-chosen text provides rich language models and structures from which children can learn how writing works and the effect it can have on a reader.
 Therefore we read aloud and share high quality class novels and texts across a range of genres, reflecting a range of writing styles.
+We choose texts that are rich in vocabulary, and that enable children to comprehend beyond their own reading fluency level.

 We know that children draw on their experience of reading when shaping their own writing.
 When children have explored a range of texts across genres, they form an understanding and appreciation of how language functions and how best to use this when writing themselves.